wangbinzjcc/EAAr/README.md

 ## Usage

-The main function of this package is under test and has not been uploaded, so it is temporarily unavailable.
+Hint: The main function of this package is under test and has not been uploaded, so it is temporarily unavailable.
+The author is trying to repair it, but the process still needs a few days.
+Thank you for your attention.

 ```r